Piddletrenthide: All Saints parish church

 All Saints parish church, situated on the northern edge of the village, has a claim to being one of the finest village churches in Dorset.
 The south doorway and piers of the chancel arch are Norman; the doorway inside the porch features typically Norman zigzag decoration.
-The tower dates from 1485 and has twin-light bell openings, numerous pinnacles and gargoyles.
+The tower dates from 1485 and has bell openings, pinnacles and gargoyles.
 The nave and aisles are also 15th-century.
 Over the west door of the church-tower is the Latin inscription:

 "Est pydeltrenth villa in dorsedie comitatu Nascitur in illa quam rexit Vicariatu 1487".
 The inscription translates as: "It is in Piddletrenthide, a town in Dorset [where] he was born [and] is Vicar, 1487."
-As the vicar in that year was Nicholas Locke, presumably the tower was dedicated to him.
-This is an early use of Arabic numerals in England at a time when the use of Roman numerals continued for another century elsewhere in England.

-In 1852 the building was restored and the walls raised by John Hicks, the brother of the incumbent vicar.
+In 1852 the building was restored, and the walls raised by John Hicks, brother of the then vicar.
 Hicks went on to restore and build more than 27 churches in the county.
-The chancel, by Ewan Christian, is from 1880.
-The church also has some excellent Victorian memorials.
-In the churchyard, to the south east side of the chancel, are two semi-circular headstones marking the graves of members of the Durbefield family.
-The family was immortalised by Thomas Hardy in his 1891 Tess of the d'Urbervilles.
+Ewan Christian redesigned the chancel in 1880.
+There are Victorian memorials.
+In the churchyard are two headstones marking the graves of members of the Durbefield family, a family later referenced by Thomas Hardy in his 1891 novel Tess of the d'Urbervilles.

 The church is part of the benefice of the Piddle Valley, Hilton, Cheselbourne and Melcombe Horsey.
-From July 2015 the benefice enters a clerical vacancy.

 Geography

 Piddletrenthide civil parish covers 5313 acre in the Dorset Downs in central Dorset.
 The parish comprises two distinct settlements: Piddletrenthide village in the valley of the River Piddle, and the smaller Plush in a side valley to the northeast.
 Piddletrenthide village is divided into three tithings: Higher, Middle and Lower.
-The church and manor house is the higher tithing, a group of cottages form the middle, and the third is known as White Lackington, which is a little separate from the other parts and is close to neighbouring Piddlehinton.
+The church and manor house are the higher tithing, a group of cottages form the middle, and the third is known as White Lackington, which is a little separate from the other parts and is close to neighbouring Piddlehinton.
 White Lackington is between about 85 and 100 m above sea-level, with the rest of Piddletrenthide village being between about 95 and 115 m and Plush between about 125 and 145 m.

 At the northern end of the village, reached by a footpath from the Poachers Inn, is Morning Well (or Mourning Well), where several springs feed into the River Piddle.
-In his book Portrait of Dorset Ralph Wightman described it as where "springs bubble out of the base of a steep wooded hill into a shady pool....It is an enchanted place, raising memories of holy wells and pagan groves."
+In his book Portrait of Dorset Ralph Wightman described it as where "springs bubble out of the base of a steep wooded hill into a shady pool....
+It is an enchanted place, raising memories of holy wells and pagan groves."